aws-samples/amazon-managed-service-for-apache-flink-examples/java/WindowingSliding/README.md

 3. You have a user credential using which you can create CloudFormation stack from console or CLI.

 ### Build and deployment
-1. The steps below create stack with [CloudFormation Template](./cloudformation/msf-kinesis-stream-windowing.yaml).
+1. The steps below create stack with `./cloudformation/msf-kinesis-stream-windowing.yaml`.
 2. The script `deploy.sh` creates the stack using AWS CLI.
 Ensure that AWS CLI is configured and your user has permissions to create CloudFormation stack.
-3. Alternatively you can deploy using  [CloudFormation Template](./cloudformation/msf-kinesis-stream-windowing.yaml) from Console and pass required parameters.
+3. Alternatively you can deploy using  `./cloudformation/msf-kinesis-stream-windowing.yaml` from Console and pass required parameters.
 4. Edit `deploy-kinesis-sample.sh` to modify  "Region and Network configuration" .
 Modify following configurations -
 * region= Deployment region
 * SecurityGroup= MSK Security Group.